HomebaseAI/IntellirentSDK/README.md

 intellirent-sdk-php
 =========
-Intellirent SDK contains a set of tool that to interact with the [Intellirent (IR) API](https://intellirent.docs.apiary.io/)
+Intellirent SDK is a library that enable an application to interact with the [Intellirent (IR) API](https://intellirent.docs.apiary.io/)

 ## Version
 _TODO_